dhlee3146/G5_final_project/README.md

 - Students rearrange fragments to form complete sentences with relative pronouns.

 **Script:**
-- Teacher: Now, let’s give you an assignment!
+- Teacher: Now, let me give you an assignment!
 You can find the post about the assignment.
 The task is to rearrange fragments to make a complete sentence involving relative pronouns.
 Read the instructions carefully, and upload your screen image to Padlet.
 Complete your assignment by the next class on June 12th.
 See you next class!

 ---